Kinki Sharyo P3010

-The Kinki Sharyo P3010 is an articulated light rail car used on the Los Angeles County Metro Rail system manufactured by Kinki Sharyo, operated on all of the Metro Rail light rail lines.
+The P3010 is an articulated light rail car used on the Los Angeles Metro Rail system manufactured by Kinki Sharyo, operated on all of the Metro Rail light rail lines.

+Ordered by Metro in 2012, the first train entered service in 2016.
+A total of 235 trains were built, making it Metro's largest rail fleet.

-History of the contract
+History

-AnsaldoBreda delivered 50 P2550 LRVs to Metro between 2006 and 2011 for use on the newly expanded Gold Line.
+AnsaldoBreda delivered 50 P2550 Light Rail Vehicles (LRV) to Metro between 2006 and 2011 for use on the newly expanded Gold Line.
 Delivery of the vehicles was approximately three years behind schedule, and Metro claimed they were overweight; thus, the agency chose not to exercise their option to purchase more beyond this initially contracted order.